prep2/Kellermann-Foundation/Modern Instructions.md

 `source HMIS_Script.sql`

-Run bwindihospital_reduced first, then HMIS_Script.
+Run `bwindihospital_reduced.sql` first, `then HMIS_Script.sql`.
 You will need to do this anytime there are changes to the database.